chrisgrieser/nvim-rulebook/README.md

 		fallback = "https://duckduckgo.com/?q=%s+%%21ducky&kl=en-us",

-		-- the value of the rule documentations accept either a string or a function -- if a string, `%s` will be replaced with rule-id -- if a function, takes a `:h diagnostic-structure` as argument and must -- return a url
-		yourCustomSource = "https://my-docs/%s.hthml",
+		-- the value of the rule documentations accept either a string or a function -- * if a string, `%s` will be replaced with rule-id -- * if a function, takes a `:h diagnostic-structure` as argument & return a url yourCustomSource = "https://my-docs/%s.hthml",
 		anotherCustomSource = function(diag)
 			-- ...
 			return url
 		end,
 	}

 	suppressFormatter = {
 		lua = {
 			-- normal mode